+In case it's not obvious yet, I am not a lawyer, so nothing in here should be taken as legal advice.
 But, over the years, while working as a GIMP developer, as community and product manager of the OpenWengo project, or as an independent consultant, I have had to stop and consider the potential impact of the law on what I was doing.
 And every time that I have sought legal advice on the issues, the result has been unsatisfactory.
 Here are a few examples from my personal experience.

 In the late 1990s and early 2000s, the licensing of plug-ins was a hot topic in the GIMP community that came up repeatedly.
 Does the GPL allow people to develop proprietary GIMP plug-ins?
 It was certainly the intention of the developers active at the time to allow proprietary plug-ins.
 To explain why this question is even interesting, some technical details on GIMP plug-ins are useful.